 Start with a carrier oil that absorbs into the skin well - such as jojoba or vitamin E. Add a few drops of your favourite fragrance oil, or a combination of them.
 This massage oil will be great for the skin, leave you smelling glorious, and penetrate those aching muscles!

 Fragrance oils can be combined with a carrier oil and applied directly to the skin as a perfume, or can be used as one of many scents that make up a complex perfume!
-Many of these oils, such as frangipani, jasmine, and patchouli are sophisticated enough to wear alone.
+Many of these oils, such as frangipani and jasmine, are sophisticated enough to wear alone.

 Our fragrance oils have wonderful staying power, which means if you add them to your homemade soaps, you’ll smell beautiful all day!
 Using these oils instead of essential oils can help you produce consistent products - they won’t change their aroma over time.

 Fragrance oils work fabulously in candle making.
 You’ll want to experiment with the ratio of fragrance oil to product - because a very small amount should do the trick.
 Start with 5-10% fragrance, and let us know your favourite scent combinations!

 If you don’t make your own shampoo and conditioner, you can try our base formulas and add scent to them!
 Mix a few drops of fragrance into your base products for an extra-luxurious hair washing experience.